The Employment Law Review: Norway

 To comply with the aforementioned obligations, foreign companies have a right to register with the Central Coordinating Register for Legal Entities to obtain a Norwegian organisation number.
 Foreign companies that are carrying out business operations in Norway are also obliged to register with the Register of Business Enterprises.
 All foreign enterprises that are required to have a Norwegian organisation number will be registered as a Norwegian-registered foreign business.

-Foreign companies may engage independent contractors in Norway, and hire employees through an agency or another third party.
+Foreign companies may engage independent contractors in Norway and hire employees through an agency or another third party.
 As a main rule, there are no registration requirements, nor will it be necessary for the foreign company to submit the a-melding.
-However, as stated above, the company is required to register with the Register of Business Enterprises if it is conducting business operations in Norway, and to report assignments in Norway to the SFU.
+However, the company is required to register with the Register of Business Enterprises if it is conducting business operations in Norway, and to report assignments in Norway to the SFU.
 Employees hired from agencies are entitled to the same pay and working conditions as if they had been employed directly to perform the same work.

 Employees working in Norway are covered by the Norwegian working environment legislation and regulations.
 Thus, foreign companies with employees in Norway must comply with these regulations.

 Traditionally, three types of restrictive covenants have been used in Norwegian employment agreements: non-competition, non-solicitation of customers and non-solicitation of employees.
 New and stricter regulations regarding non-competition and non-solicitation of customers came into full effect in January 2017.
 These regulations are provided in Chapter 14A of the WEA.